Oceanwall/FBI-Crime-Data-API-Wrapper/README.md

 ```
 npm test

+// Or if testing running individual category tests:

+mocha test/testFileName.js --no-timeouts
 ```

-This command checks the intended return types of all methods versus their actual return types to ensure that they are returning the correct type of information.
+Tests check the intended return types and error handling capabilities of functions.

-**Note:** Running all of the tests may take a significant amount of time (between 1-2 minutes) due to all of the GET requests made by the API wrapper.
+**Note:** Running all of the tests may take a significant amount of time (roughly 2 minutes) due to all of the GET requests made by the API wrapper.

 ## Additional Remarks

+**I am aware of the issue where attempting to get arson / crime estimate statistics by region returns undefined.**<br>
+This is a server error on the part of the FBI dataset, and I do not know when it will be resolved.

+If anybody knows a better way to do error checking for this API wrapper (without necessitating as many as 4 lines of error checking  calls per function), please let me know!

 To understand the data provided by this API wrapper, it can be helpful to look at other projects that have used this data.
-One such (official US Government) project is the FBI's [crime data explorer](https://crime-data-explorer.fr.cloud.gov/api), which visualizes this information.
+One such (official US Government) project is the FBI's [crime data explorer](https://crime-data-explorer.fr.cloud.gov/), which visualizes this information.

 [Find this package on npm here](https://www.npmjs.com/package/fbi-ucr-api).

 This API wrapper is licensed under the MIT License.
-Feel free to fork this repo and make whatever edits you want to the wrapper.
+Feel free to fork and change!

-Do not expect maintenance.
+Maintenance may occasionally occur, but don't expect it.

 <!--
 TODO LIST: